wp-plugins/ad-injection/readme.txt

 3. Can choose to show the ads only to search engine visitors, or define IP addresses that ads aren't shown to.

 == Changelog ==

+= 0.9.6.6 =
+* Widgets can be conditionally included on pages by category, tag, and author.
+* Widget ad pool size increased to 10.
+* Fix for using just bottom ad in mfunc mode.
+* Less JavaScript on admin pages.
+* Global author exclude option.

 = 0.9.6.5 =
 * Add 'words' to content length counting options.